5 Steps to Take After a Car Accident in California to Protect Your Rights

 Step 1: Stay Put, Stay Calm, Stay Legal

 Your first instinct might be to flee—especially if you’re shaken or scared.
 But don’t.
 In California, leaving the scene of an accident can land you in serious legal hot water.
-Under California Vehicle Code Section 20002, you’re required by law to remain at the scene, even if the accident seems minor.
+Under California Vehicle Code §20002, you’re required by law to remain at the scene, even if the accident seems minor.
 Leaving could escalate a fender-bender into a criminal hit-and-run charge.
-So take a breath.
-You’re better off staying put.

-Even if you think it’s just a minor crash, call the police.
-A police report is essential to protecting your legal rights.
-The responding officer will create an official document of what happened, which can be crucial if the accident turns into a he-said-she-said legal battle.
-And don’t forget, you’re legally required to report any accident that involves injury, death, or property damage exceeding $1,000 under California Vehicle Code Section 20008.
+Even if it seems like a minor accident, call the police.
+A police report is critical for protecting your rights.
+The responding officer will create an official record of what happened, which is crucial if the case turns into a legal dispute.

 Step 3: Seek Medical Attention—Even if You Feel Fine